prof3ssorSt3v3/mad9011/docs/modules/week10/README.md

 />

 #### Gradients on text
 In this video, we will apply gradients into the text letters using SVG.
-These two online tools let us generate code for SVG gradients and CSS gradients.
+These **online tools** allow us generate code for SVG gradients, CSS gradients and edit them.

 - [Gradient Generator](https://briangrinstead.com/gradient/)
 - [CSS Gradient Generator](https://cssgradient.io/)